wp-plugins/ninja-font-awesome-social-widget/readme.txt

 3. Drag the "Seattle Ninja Social" widget from the Available Widgets to the widget area or sidebar.
 3. You can now use "Seattle Ninja Social" as a widget.

-== Installation ==

-Upload the Seattle Ninja Social plugin to your blog, Activate it.
-Go to Widgets -> Choose Seatte Ninja Social -> Drag it to a Widget Area and fill out the form.
-Click Save.
-Please Choose a color for your social icon.
-The color you choose will change all the social icons to that color.

 == Frequently Asked Questions ==